-To submit large-scale environmental data sets to SCCWRP, please use the SCCWRP FileExchange.
+To submit large-scale environmental data sets and other large files to a specific staff member at SCCWRP, use the SCCWRP FileExchange.

-SCCWRP also has built data submission portals to allow external collaborators to self-submit data for select projects and programs.
-These data submission portals include built-in, automated data quality-control checkers to ensure all data are standardized and of consistent high quality.
+To submit data for SCCWRP-facilitated regional monitoring programs, use SCCWRP’s Open Data Portals.
+These data submission portals allow external collaborators to self-submit data for select projects and programs, and include built-in, automated data quality-control checkers to ensure all data are standardized and of consistent high quality.